 It reveals archive footage of the WW1 soldiers going off to war, along with video reports about the creation of the art work and the town's 100th anniversary service commemorating the infamous battle.

 Future plans could include 3D pop ups of Somme artefacts and possibly of a soldier in full kit.

 Barnsley Council is using the same technology to bring their Ancient Egypt In Yorkshire exhibitions poster to life - users download the free Aurasma app, follow Barnsley Museums and point their device, in the app's camera mode, at images displaying an Aurasma A-sign logo.

-A blessing led by St Mary's curate Fr Craig Tomlinson - watch the full outdoor service and interviews in our YouTube embedded video abvove - marked the unveiling of the art work's new home and launched Barnsley British Legion's annual Poppy Appeal.
+A service and blessing led by St Mary's curate Fr Craig Tomlinson was held to mark the unveiling of the art work's new home and to launch Barnsley British Legion's annual Poppy Appeal.

 Light Lines honours the 300 men from the town who lost their lives on the first day of the battle, on July 1, 1916 - the heaviest loss of life in a single day in British Military history.

 Most of them were the ill-fated men of the 13th and 14th Battalions of the York and Lancaster Regiment, the Barnsley Pals, so-called because they lived, worked, signed up and in many cases died together.

 The two Pals battalions were brigaded with the Sheffield City Battalion (12th Battalion of the York and Lancaster Regiment) and the Accrington Pals (11th Battalion, East Lancashire Regiment) in the 94th Brigade of the 31st Division.

 The battle, which raged until November, claimed the lives of around 800 of them, aged 17 to 48.
 In total, almost one million lives were lost at the Somme.